JonasKloeckner/QU_Mutivariate_Bauxite_Deposit/README.md

 This repository cointains the python code for multivariate geostatistical simulations with sum and fraction constraints for a bauxite deposit using several modules of the Geostatistical Software Library (GSLib).

+The article can be found at: [Application of risk assessment to improve sustainability in bauxite mining](https://doi.org/10.1016/j.resourpol.2021.102328)